cardano-scaling/hydra/CONTRIBUTING.md

 but we also accept contributions to the documentation and the obviously to the code itself.

-This document is contains guidelines to help you get started and how to make sure your contribution gets accepted, making you our newest Hydra contributor!
+This document contains guidelines to help you get started and how to make sure your contribution gets accepted, making you our newest Hydra contributor!

 ## Communication channels